Fronkon Games

 Physics System

 The engine room of True Ballistics.
-Every frame it gives each projectile a new, physically-plausible position and velocity by applying gravity, aerodynamic drag and wind, then integrating the motion.
+Every frame it gives each projectile a new, physically-plausible position and velocity by applying gravity, aerodynamic drag (with full G1–G8 drag tables and the shape-aware transonic correction), wind, and per-bullet spin drift and Coriolis deflection; then integrates the motion with adaptive sub-stepping.
 In essence, it turns the static “bullet stats” you configure into the curved, wind-pushed flight paths you see in-game.
 Without this system the projectiles would not move.

 Features: